R-Morgan/NGramCrackers/README.md

 Project Purpose
 ---
-While studying Applied Linguistics and working on my MA, I got into the study of automated, corpus-based text analysis.
-Unfortunately, many of the most well-known programmes in my AppLing circles are non-Free.
-For instance, MonoconcPro's language of implementation is not readily acertained, much less the source code.
+While studying Applied Linguistics and working on my MA, I found the study of automated, corpus-based text analysis.
+While the analyses were fascinating, the actually tools were frustrating for two reasons:

+- The software was non-Free, and thus not easily extendedable or patchable
+- The software interfaces were not satisfactory

+### Free/Libre software and Applied Linguistics

+Unfortunately, many of the most well-known programmes in my AppLing circles are [non-Free]( https://www.gnu.org/philosophy/free-sw.html), which is not the same as *gratis*.
+This is to say that the copyright holders have not published the source code with the binaries that they distribute.
+For instance, MonoconcPro's
+language of implementation is not readily acertained, much less the source code.
 Similarly, AntConc, which is provided gratis and written in Perl (as far as I know), does not ship with the source!
 If this has changed, I'd love to know.

-As a Free software user, programmer, and advocate, this was extremely frustrating because the progs simply don't do all of what I wish, and there was no way to fix them to provide that functionality to other users.
-Moreover, these programmes were designed with non-expert, non-CLIusers in mind, so they feature GUIs that can get in the way of users who mostly use the CLI.
+As a Free software user, programmer, and advocate, this frustrated me to no end because the programmes simply did not  do all of what I wished, and there was no way to fix them to provide that functionality to myself and others.

-I also find it a bit disturbing when academics with tenure release proprietary software without source code.
-This prevents the further pursuit of knowledge that should be at the centre of academia.
-This also makes independent peer review more challenging or even impossible.
+It is also bit disturbing when academics, especially those with tenure, release proprietary software without source code.
+Although there is nothing statutorily criminal in these, I do believe it violates the idea of education as a force of liberation from dependence.
+Failing to release the source code of programmes impedes the further pursuit of knowledge that should be at the centre of academia.
+This in action also makes independent peer review more challenging or even impossible.
 If your code isn't easily peer-reviewable, why should anyone use, much less trust or trust or pay, for it?

 Corpus linguists need high quality, Free software analytic tools that are capable of handling 5+ million word corpora spread over many documents.
 Corpus linguists should not be bound to proprietary OSes because the best tools available are not cross-platform.

+### CLI-based solutions for quantitative text analysis
+My other gripe is the interface.
+Programmes like MonoconcPro or AntConc are intended for Applied Linguists who are not also Computational Linguists -- most of whom are not CLI users.
+Thus, in order to promote accessibility, these programmes make heavy use of graphical user interfaces (GUIs).
+While many users expect this functionality, a GUI can reduce the productivity of users who mostly use the CLI.

+At the other end of the spectrum are full NLP programming libraries.
+When I was thesising, I was not a good enough programmer to pick up a new language super quickly, much less implement all the functions I needed.
+I was trapped in the odd limbo of hating GUIs but noto being a good enough programmer to do anything about it.

-Similarly, there needs to be an intermediary step from consumer-GUI frontends to fully functional text processing APIs.
+These experiences inspired the idea of an intermediary step from consumer-GUI frontends to fully functional text processing libraries and  APIs.
 Thus, the idea of NGramCrackers was born: A GPLed, CLI for doing simple text analysis.

 ### But Python NLTK!